 Shortcuts

-Breveto's customizable shortcuts let you format your documents blazingly fast!
-Breveto also lets you customize most of its keyboard shortcuts letting you tailor the app to your own preferences.
-Plus, if you're switching from another writing app, you can easily migrate your preferred shortcuts to Breveto so you don't need to re-learn them.
+Breveto lets you customize many of its keyboard shortcuts to fit your workflow.
+Plus, if you're switching from another writing app, you can easily update your preferred shortcuts so you don't need to re-learn them.

 Customizing Shortcuts